Mariners looking for answers following 12-4 loss to Indians

 That Vogelbach is playing is a testament to how brutally bad Danny Valencia had performed (.181/.259/.306 slash line), forcing the Mariners to make the change.
 The Mariners could use Taylor Motter at first, but he has three hits in his last 20 at-bats and is 0 for his last 11 with seven strikeouts.
 D.J.
 Peterson is on the 40-man roster and playing relatively well at Class AAA Tacoma.
 But there is nothing to suggest an urgency to bring him up.

-Catcher Mike Zunino is struggling again, hitting .172, and there aren’t many options, with Carlos Ruiz not capable of playing every day at age 38 and Tuff Gosewisch being the only other catcher on the 40-man roster.
+Catcher Mike Zunino is struggling again, hitting .172, and there aren’t many options, with Carlos Ruiz not capable of playing every day at age 38 and Tuffy Gosewisch being the only other catcher on the 40-man roster.

 De Jong deserved a better fate in his first big-league start though he wasn’t particularly crisp, pitching 22/3 innings, giving up six runs on nine hits with two walks and a strikeout.